AEGEE/MyAEGEE/events/README.md

 If you want to develop another microservice or a frontend which uses this one, find the documentation of the API-Interface on [Apiary](http://docs.omsevents.apiary.io/#).

-More is explained in the readme of [oms-core](https://github.com/AEGEE/oms-core)

 Also, any help is appreciated!
 Just contact Nico (AEGEE-Dresden) or Fabricio (AEGEE-Berlin) and check the instructions in the [oms-core](https://github.com/AEGEE/oms-core) repo.